jfer1893/cli-tool/README.md

 CLI Tool is a command-line interface for fetching URLs from configured websites and checking their availability.

 # Installation instructions
-To install Cli Tool, Unzip the project sent by email and type the following docker commands in shell
+To install Cli Tool, Unzip the project sent by email.
+Inside the application folder open a Powershell window and type the following docker commands:

 docker-compose up -d --build
+ - This Command will create an image of our cli-tool and mount a volume to save and manage storage for this container.

 After the build you should execute the following command:

 docker run -it clitool-image

-The Cli-Tool will start
+The Cli-Tool will start.
+A message with the following text will appear "Please provide command".

 ## USAGE
 Cli-Tool supports the following commands: